tpnguyen-1999/Analyze-Purchasing-Performance-of-AdventureWorks---a-bicycle-manufacturer-for-Operational-Efficiency/README.md

 <img width="1304" height="757" alt="Image" src="https://github.com/user-attachments/assets/e74c3d07-c3d2-4339-b111-95ddcc4ecf19" />

 - The Net purchase witnessed an increase over time, from Q1 2012 around 2 million USA before reaching a peak at approximately 18 million USA in Q2 2014 (Note: Q3 2014 data is unavailable, so there is no conclusion about a significant decline).
+- The AVG purchase order cost rose from $6,767 in January to a peak of $7,774 in March, stayed around $7,400 through mid-year, dropped to a low of $6,270 in September, and recovered to $7,460 by December.
 - A majority of purchase is from preferred vendors, accounts for over 90%.
 - On-Time Fulfillment Rate is high 95.09%
 - Purchase from vendor with low credit ratings is at acceptable level.